firmanmm/assignment-distributed/tugas_2/readme.md

 8. Able to detect failure with All to All Hearthbeat

 Client will connect to remote server using Pyro 4 library and perform remote execution.
-Heartbeat down detection is utilizing time since last beat instead of sequence number for better accuracy.
+Heartbeat down detection is utilizing time since last beat while server restart detection utilizing sequence number.

 ## Usage